1.Definitions and Interpretation of this Agreement

 2. Third Party Rights

-2.1 The interpreter accepts an Interpreting Task from the Client on the understanding that performance of the Interpreting Task will not infringe any Third Party Rights.
+2.1 The interpreter accepts an Interpreting Assignment from the Client on receipt of the Client’s confirmation that the latter will not infringe any Third Party Rights.
 Accordingly the Client warrants to the Interpreter that:

 2.1.2 and the Source Material does not infringe the copyright or any other Third Party Rights of any person.